 Picanha: Its Location, Other Names, Size, and Flavor Profile

-Picanha is a triangular cut of beef from the top sirloin section of a cow.
-It’s a large and versatile cut of meat with a strong beefy flavor.
-It becomes tender and juicy when cooked properly, and its texture reminds one of a strip steak.
-Generally, Picanha is available as a whole roast that weighs several pounds or as an individual steak.
-While it holds a special place in the culinary hearts of Brazil and many Latin American countries, it’s also making quite a mark in the United States.
+Picanha (Coulotte Roast) is a triangular beef cut from the top sirloin, known for its robust beefy flavor.
+It’s a large, versatile piece of meat that becomes tender and juicy when cooked correctly, with a texture similar to strip steak.
+Typically sold as a whole roast weighing several pounds or as individual steaks.
+Although it’s especially popular in Brazilian and other Latin American cuisines, it’s also gaining attention in the United States.

 raw picanha steak